betamigo98/Choral-Annotations-For-Zotero/README.md

 # Roadmap and scenarios for Choral Annotations
 * More tweaked CSL Styles for more possibilities!
 Make metadatas speak to you and them!
-* Trials in various activites from different fields and sectors
+* Trials with various item type and more complex citations
+* Deal with the first public release and its related issues